 Individual Fellowship Awards

-All students are encouraged to apply for Individual Funding Grants (F30, F31, etc).
-In 2016, 4 students in their graduate years were awarded F30 Awards through the NIH.
-Students receive grant writing training during our retreats and from the Student Governing Council.
+All students are encouraged to apply for Individual Funding Grants (F30, F31, American Heart Association, etc).
+University of Cincinnati MSTP students have been very successful in receiving Individual Fellowship Awards through the NIH with an overall success rate of nearly 45% as compared with the national average of 35%.
+Our students receive grant writing training during our professional development retreats, and from the Student Governing Council.
 Students who apply for and receive outside awards (such as individual NIH or AHA grants, etc.) may receive a higher stipend.

 Yates Fellowship Program